emacsmirror/csv2ledger/README.md

 For the moment, `csv2ledger` needs to be installed manually.
 Put the file `csv2ledger.el` in your load path, byte-compile it if you wish, and `require` it in your init file.

-Make sure to install the dependencies as well: `csv-mode` from GNU ELPA, and `parse-csv` and `dash` from Melpa.
+Make sure to install the dependencies as well: `csv-mode` from GNU ELPA, `dash` from GNU ELPA or MELPA, and `parse-csv` from MELPA.
 Note that for `csv2ledger` to work properly, CSV files must be opened in buffers with `csv-mode` as the major mode.
 This should work automatically after installing the `csv-mode` package, but if you have issues, make sure to check this.

 ## Customisation ##